-What you say instead: “We’re so glad you can make it to the wedding, but unfortunately we don’t have the space to add a plus one.”
+What you actually say: “We’re so glad you can make it to the wedding, but unfortunately we don’t have the space to add a plus one.”

 6. “My partner can’t attend, so I’ll just bring someone else.”

-What you say instead: “I’m so glad you can make it.
-There are a few people we’d still love to invite so we won’t be able to add your guest at this stage, but I’ll let you know if an extra place becomes available.
-Either way, we’ll seat you with someone you know.”
+What you actually say: “I’m so glad you can make it.
+There are a few people we’d still love to invite so we won’t be able to add your guest at this stage, but we’ll let you know if an extra place becomes available.”

 7. “Can I bring a friend?”

-What you wish you could say: “No, our wedding isn’t a spectator sport.”
+What you wish you could say: “We really don’t want our wedding to turn into a spectator sport.”

-What you say instead: “Unfortunately we’re unable to add a plus one due to tight numbers, but don’t worry, there will be other guests you’ll know!”
+What you actually say: “Unfortunately we’re unable to add a plus one due to tight numbers, but don’t worry!
+There’ll be other guests you know.”

 8. “Can we bring our kids?”

-What you say instead: “We love your little ones but unfortunately we’re unable to cater for all our guests’ children.
-We understand if you can’t make it, but we’d really love to celebrate with you.”
+What you actually say: “We love your little ones but unfortunately we’re unable to cater for all our guests’ children.
+We understand if you can’t make it, but it would great to be able celebrate with you.”

 9. No response just before the RSVP date.

-What you wish you could say: “Do you know how much anxiety this is causing me?”
+What you wish you could say: “Do you realise how much this is stressing us out?”

-What you say instead: “The RSVP date is coming up for our wedding and I’d love to know if you can make it!”
+What you actually say: “The RSVP date is coming up for our wedding and I’d love to know if you can make it!”

 10. No response after the RSVP date.

-What you say instead: “Just wanting to confirm whether you can make it to the wedding?
+What you actually say: “Just wanting to confirm whether you can make it to the wedding?
 We’re about to send final numbers to our caterer.”